gwen-interpreter/gwen/README.md

         And a target system
        When gwen is invoked
        Then the specification is interpreted
-        And the feature is executed
+        And the steps are executed
         And the system is evaluated
 ```